 What are the different rate options available for my mortgage in Canada

 There are a wide variety of rate options available for rate type and terms.
-Most popular rates in Canada are 5 Year Fixed, 5 Year Variable & 3 Year Fixed, You should consult your mortgage broker who can help you assist in making the right decision on choosing the rate that would suite you financial situation and needs.
+Most popular rates in Canada are 5 Year Fixed Canada, 5 Year Variable Canada & 3 Year Fixed Canada, You should consult your mortgage broker in Canada who can help you assist in making the right decision on choosing the rate that would suite you financial situation and needs.